Skip to main content

 -> useBitfieldData(...)

--> prepared data chosen by Runtime Kit
+-> named data chosen by Runtime Kit

 -> { data, loading, error }